Umuzi-org/tech-department/content/projects/linux/beginner/_index.md

 ### Submission guidelines

-For this specific project we require you to complete the required scripts in terminal, verify that your commands work and store them in a .sh file.
-Make sure your tasks are labeled clearly.
-You will be pushing this file to GitHub and submitting the github link for assessment after you complete your GitHub exercises.
+While you work through this project you will save your script commands in a number of files called shell scripts, name them by task and sub task number i.e. 1-2,  they have the extension .sh.
+You'll be handing those in later.
+In general we use a tool called Git and a platform called Github for project submissions but this will be covered later in the course.

 ### Task 1 : Basic Task